-- Monthly home visit, with the participant present, to monitor the participant's health and welfare, discuss satisfaction with both waiver and non-waiver services, and identify changes needed in the IPC. - Quarterly service observations. - Monthly review of critical incidents, goal progress, and backup plans to identify trends and concerns. - Monthly review of the implementation and effectiveness of the positive behavior support plan and restraint usage, and conducting follow-up as needed. - Monthly review of utilization of services, and documentation of service delivery. - Quarterly review of specific health information to identify possible changes in health status.
+• A monthly home visit, with the participant present, to monitor the participant's health and welfare, discuss satisfaction with both waiver and non-waiver services, and identify changes needed in the IPC.

+• Quarterly service observations.

+• A monthly review of critical incidents, goal progress, and backup plans to identify trends and concerns.

+• A monthly review of the implementation and effectiveness of the positive behavior support plan and restraint usage, and conducting follow-up as needed.

+- A monthly review of utilization of services, and documentation of service delivery. - Quarterly review of specific health information to identify possible changes in health status.

-Per Chapter 45 of the Department of Health's Medicaid Rules, case managers are required to report concerns with IPC implementation and participant health and safety to DHCF each quarter, using the incident reporting or complaint process.
+Per Chapter 45 of Wyoming Medicaid Rules, case managers are required to report concerns with IPC implementation and participant health and safety to DHCF each quarter, using the incident reporting or complaint process.
 The case manager is required to report significant concerns to DHCF immediately.